-Back in the period during 2000-2002 I experimented with few simple HF oscillators/plasma antenna exciters for Rife type of devices.
-It was a period that Dr. James Bare started to do more serious modifications on his CB based systems.
-During that period new historical documents surfaced and during our conversations Aubrey shared enough information to peak my curiosity regarding Beam Ray type of device.
-It was at that point that I realised a more versatile experimental type of device was needed in order to accommodate experimental needs.
-Back then I was much less experienced in electronic design and such task seemed a bit daunting.
-Aubrey encouraged me to proceed and James said a few encouraging words as well and it was enough to get me started.
+Back in the period during 2000 – 2002, I experimented with few simple HF oscillators/plasma antenna exciters for Rife type of devices.
+It was a period that Dr James Bare started to do more severe modifications on his CB based systems.
+During that period new historical documents surfaced, and during our conversations, Aubrey shared enough information to pique my curiosity regarding Beam Ray type of device.

 A lot has been written about properties and uses of colloidal (ionic) silver dispersions and various bioactive properties of silver cations (Ag+).
-General public interest in applications of colloidal ionic silver dispersions (CISD) is quite understandable when one considers uses of CISD which are diverse and range from antimicrobial treatments and facilitation of wound healing process to odour prevention in shoes and clothes.
+General public interest in applications of colloidal ionic silver dispersions (CISD) is quite understandable considering the uses of CISD which are diverse and range from antimicrobial treatments and facilitation of wound healing process to odour prevention in shoes and clothes.

 Colloidal Ionic Silver for Open Wounds